stupidmankind/BYpassDoc/docs/source/commands/activatewindow.rst

 ----------

 **Window Name**
-	The window that you want to activate
+	The window that you want to activate.